top of page

 Nine times out of ten, the problem isn’t your VA.
 It’s the brief.

-Here’s how to master the art of a founder-grade task brief in under 5 minutes—without writing a novel.
+Here’s how to write a task brief and master the art of a founder-grade handoff in under 5 minutes - without writing a novel.

 Why Founders Struggle with Briefing